buffer/thug/docs/source/build.rst

 Python
 ^^^^^^

-Python 2.7 is required in order to properly run Thug.
-You may be lucky running it with Python 2.6 but please consider this version is not supported so issues related to Python 2.6 will be simply ignored.
+Python 3.6+ is required in order to properly run Thug.
+You may be lucky running it with previous versions but please consider such versions are not supported so issues could be ignored.
 Python source code can be downloaded at http://www.python.org.

 Boost